proemmer/Basel/README.md

 ![System Overview](./images/System.PNG)

-Basel uses the *ConsumerProducer* pattern to connect the modules whit each other.
+Basel uses the *ConsumerProducer* pattern to connect the modules with each other.

 ![Producer](./images/Producer.PNG)